gjanders/SplunkVersionControl/README.md

 - When you create the Splunk Version Control Restore (via Settings -> Data Inputs -> Splunk Version Control Restore), if you are using the newer `splunkversioncontrol_restore_dynamic` dashboard then you do not need to set a run interval, if you are using the older method you want to run this on an interval to check if the lookup file has been updated and if a restore is required...

 ### Search head cluster (on prem)
-- Install the SplunkVersionControl application on the SHC via the deployer as normal but do not configure the modular inputs on the search head cluster
+- Install the SplunkVersionControl application on the SHC via the deployer as normal
-- Run the modular inputs on a standalone instance using the above instructions, and set the srcURL and destURL to a search head cluster member (or a load balanced REST port of the SHC)
+- Either run the modular inputs on a standalone instance using the above instructions, and set the srcURL and destURL to a search head cluster member (or a load balanced REST port of the SHC)
+- Or alternatively configure the backup modular input (including the interval), but do not configure the restore modular input to run on an interval (just configure it to allow restores)

 ### Splunk Cloud
 - Install this application as per the standalone instance documentation above onto a non-SplunkCloud instance, install the VersionControl For SplunkCloud on the SplunkCloud instance